Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Results

 Table \ref{tab:resultsArea1} shows that the hardening decreases the {\sl customers out} and {\sl customer hours} by approximately 10\% for events of all sizes in both areas.
 However, the reductions in the average duration metrics are less than 10\%, except for the {\sl restore duration} of small events.
 When we sample the reduced number of outages, one or more outages get removed from events randomly.
 Depending on exactly which outage is removed, the {\sl event duration} and {\sl restore duration} metrics either decrease or remain the same.
 The {\sl restore duration} of small-size events reduces by more than 10\% because the {\sl restore duration} drops to zero when an outage is randomly removed for an event having only two outages.
-Removing an outage has a larger percentage impact on durations in a small event than in a large event, so that the average decrease is smaller for large events.
+Removing an outage has a larger percentage impact on durations in a small event than in a large event, so the average decrease is smaller for large events.
 In particular, it is notable that the hardening which gives close to a 10\% average reduction in {\sl customer hours} reduces the average {\sl event duration} for large events by less than 2\%.
-The {\sl time to first restore} metric can decrease, remain the same, or increase when outages are removed from an event.
-The effects of outage removal on the duration metrics are further discussed in \cite{AhmadMS23}.